DeadWater1/FS-CLAP/README.md

 pip install -e .
 ```

-Then you can follow the infer script.
+Then you can follow this script.
 ```python
 import torch
 from models import CLAP_Dual